 Local Information and Support:

-The charitable arm of Pirate FM is called The Pirate Trust, across the year we are running our Cornwall In Need Appeal which raises cash for individuals and organisations in need of financial support in the Duchy.
+The charitable arm of Pirate FM is called The Pirate Trust which raises cash for individuals and organisations in need of financial support in the Duchy.

 Regular traffic news and weather reports are on air throughout daytime hours.
 We also provide our Helpdesk and our What's On Guide as additional services to our listeners.